 Authentic morning line favorite in Haskell at Monmouth Park

-What hasn't changed is Hall of Fame trainer Bob Baffert is expected to win again.

-Baffert's Authentic drew the No. 2 post position on Wednesday and was made the overwhelming morning line favorite for Saturday's signature race of the Monmouth Park meet
+Belmont Stakes runner-up Dr Post and Santa Anita Derby runner-up Authentic drew the two inside post positions and were made the top choices for Saturday’s $1 million Haskell Stakes at Monmouth Park.

-Seven colts were entered in the 1 1/8-mile event, which this year is no longer the first major race for 3-year-olds following the Triple Crown.
+Seven colts were entered in the 1 1/8-mile race, which this year is no longer the first major race for 3-year-olds following the Triple Crown races.

-Just hours after the draw, Baffert was suspended for 15 days by the Arkansas Racing Commission after two of his horses tested positive for a banned substance in races on May 2.

-The commission said in a ruling announced Wednesday the suspension will run from Aug.
-1 to 15, roughly two weeks after the Haskell is held.

-Racing for the most part has been held in empty racetracks.
-That will be different at Monmouth where New Jersey is allowing the track to have 25 percent capacity, about 15,000 fans.
-Belmont Park was eerily empty for its signature race.

-Authentic, the runner-up in the Santa Anita Derby, was installed as the 4-5 favorite and will be looking to give Baffert his record-extending ninth Haskell win.
-Mike Smith is listed to ride the California-based colt,
+Authentic has been installed as the 4-5 morning line favorite and will look to give trainer Bob Baffert his record-extending ninth Haskell win.
+Mike Smith is listed to ride the California-based colt, who drew the No. 2 post position.

-''I love the track,'' Baffert said on a conference call Wednesday. ''Speed horses usually do well there.
-But the reason I have had all that success is that I have brought my best horses there and they are good horses.
-That's the secret.''

-Baffert last won the Haskell in 2015 with American Pharoah, one of two colts he guided to the Triple Crown.
-Justify (2018) was the other.

-Authentic won his first three starts before finishing second to Honor A.P. in the Grade 1 race in California in his last start on June 6.
+Authentic was second to Honor A.P. in the Grade 1 Santa Anita Derby in his last start on June 6.
+The colt had won his first three starts.

+Baffert last won the Haskell in 2015 with Triple Crown winner American Pharoah.

 Dr Post, trained by Todd Pletcher, was made the 5-2 second choice.
 The colt finished second to Tiz the Law in the Belmont on July 20.
 The son of Quality Road drew the No. 1 post position and will have Joe Bravo riding for the first time.